Chapelle Rouge: Background

 A barque also was believed to transport the dead to the afterlife and royal ones would carry the pharaoh on a journey to become a deity.
 Eventually, in addition to the reliefs and paintings of barques, model copies were placed in the tombs of pharaohs, royalty, and all who could afford to provide one for their burial.

-The chapel consists of two open courts and is approximately 18 m long, 6 m wide, and 5.5 m high.
+The chapel consists of two open courts and is around 18 m long, 6 m wide, and 5.5 m high.
 Its upper portion is made of red quartzite (hence the name); the foundation is built of black diorite.
 Black granite and grey diorite also were used in its construction.
 In the center of the first of three courts contained in the chapel, is a basin, probably used to hold a model of a barque.
 In the center of the inner court, two rectangular stone slabs mark places where statues or barques might have been placed.

 The chapel was erected at the temple of Karnak in the sanctuary of Amun-Ra and placed immediately in front of a mud-brick and limestone temple remaining from the Middle Kingdom.
 To the north and south of the Chapel stood a collection of smaller sandstone cult shrines known as the Hatshepsut Suite, whose decorations showed Hatshepsut making offerings to the deities.
 The chapel consisted of two rooms, a vestibule, and a sanctuary, which were raised on a diorite platform and could be accessed using short ramps on either side.
 The purpose of the chapel was to house the Userhat-Amun, the barque believed to be used by the deity Amun to travel about on festival days.

 The Userhat-Amun was a small-scale wooden boat covered in gold that bore an enclosed shrine in which the Amun statue was placed to be protected from the public view.
 On holy days, the statue of Amun would be placed on the barque and carried in procession from Karnak on the shoulders of priests.
 When the statue of Amun was not traveling, however, the barque rested in its own shrine.
 During the early New Kingdom, the barque had become an increasingly important aspect of Egyptian theology and barque shrines were built for many temples.
 During the reign of Hatshepsut, the Chapel was the prominent barque shrine of Amun at Karnak.

 The structure, decoration, and complex history of the Chapel divulge secrets about the reign of Hatshepsut and the Egypt of the eighteenth dynasty.